ros-navigation/docs.nav2.org/docs/configuration/packages/collision_monitor/configuring-collision-monitor-node.md

 | vector<string> | N/A       |

 Description
-:   List of zones (stop/slowdown/limit bounding boxes, footprint, approach circle, etc…).
+:   List of zones (stop/slowdown/limit bounding boxes, footprint, approach circle, etc...).
 Causes an error, if not specialized.

 ### **`observation_sources`**